 No King Rules Forever

-The darkness Arthas saw would signal an especially horrid fate for his own soul.
+The darkness Arthas saw would signal an especially horrid fate for his tortured soul.
 His former mentor, Uther, carried the prince’s soul to the Maw, a place meant for eternal torment and suffering.
-This condemned Arthas without a fair trial, and deprived him of the Arbiter’s judgment.
+This condemned Arthas without a fair trial and deprived him of the Arbiter’s judgment.
 Within the Maw, the Jailer saw fit to use Arthas’s soul in death as he had in life.
-The Jailer’s forge consumed the former Lich King’s energy, then used it to corrupt King Anduin Wrynn and his sword Shalamayne.
-By the time Anduin was freed, nothing but a wisp of Arthas remained.
-Arthas had no crown, no throne, no soul for judgment.
-His whisper faded into nothingness, finally bringing his tragic life to a close.
+The Jailer’s forge consumed the former Lich King’s energy, then used it to corrupt King Anduin Wrynn and the king’s sword Shalamayne.
+By the time Anduin was freed, nothing but a wisp of Arthas’s soul remained.
+Arthas had no crown, no throne, and no soul for judgment.
+His whisper faded into nothingness, finally bringing his tragic life to a true close.

 Father… Is it Over?

 Arthas lived a great and terrible life.
 Players and characters alike are saying their final farewells to the fallen prince after years of love and heartache.
 Azeroth has seen her fair share of tragedy, but none so great as that of Arthas Menethil.
 Or, as history will know him, the Lich King.
 He was, at a point in his life, the pinnacle of hope for the force that would become the Alliance.
 To know him was to love him, and to love him was to know heartache.
 His parting is a bittersweet end to a long, riveting story that players of both factions have adored for years.
 While Arthas’s legacy will carry on, players will do well to remember that there must always be a Lich King.

 Credits: YouTube Account Polish and Proud